Stanley Asimov

-Early life
+Early life and education

-Asimov was born in Brooklyn, New York on July 25, 1929.
+Asimov was born in Brooklyn, New York, on July 25, 1929.
 Asimov's parents were Anna Rachel (née Berman) and Judah Asimov, a family of Russian-Jewish millers.
 He was the brother of author Isaac Asimov and Marcia Minnie Repanes.
 After becoming established in the U.S., his parents owned a succession of candy stores in which everyone in the family was expected to work.
 Asimov graduated from New York University and the Columbia Graduate School of Journalism in 1952.

 Career

 In 1952, Asimov started working as a political reporter for the Long Island Newsday.
 After several editing positions, he became a publisher assistant in the late 1960s.
 He also held the position of vice president until the early 1990s before his retirement.
-After retiring, he edited a collection of letters by the author Isaac Asimov, his late brother, titled Yours, Isaac Asimov, published posthumously by Doubleday in October of 1995.
+Besides working at Newsday, he also taught as an adjunct professor at the Columbia School of Journalism.
+After retiring, he edited a collection of letters by the author Isaac Asimov, his late brother, titled Yours, Isaac Asimov, published posthumously by Doubleday in October 1995.